cwarren/choregarden/documentation/development_workflow.md

    docker-compose build
    docker-compose up
    ```
+The build command is only really needed if things have changed since you last ran the app locally.

 if needed, start frontend (in separate terminal) - this is useful when doing pure front-end work
    ```powershell